u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/marketing_automation/advanced/understanding_metrics.rst

    .. image:: understanding_metrics/commercial-prospection-campaign-example.png
       :align: center
-      :alt: An example of a marketing automation campaign in Odoo.
+      :alt: An example of a marketing automation campaign in Thrive Bureau ERP.

 In this case, the :guilabel:`Target` of this campaign is set to :guilabel:`Lead/Opportunity`, and was narrowed down to *only* focus on the leads (or opportunities) whose :guilabel:`Tag Name` contains a value of `product` — and *also* have an email address set up in the database.

-Beneath the filter nodes, Odoo displays how many records in the database fall into the previously-specified criteria filter.
+Beneath the filter nodes, Thrive Bureau ERP displays how many records in the database fall into the previously-specified criteria filter.

 .. example::